aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

-Neither libbar or bar.h can be found by CMake: bar.h is hidden somewhere in the sources of foobar, and libbar.a somewhere in the build directory of foobar, so it’s impossible to use the carefully home-made bar-config.cmake
+Neither libbar or bar.h can be found by CMake: bar.h is hidden somewhere in the sources of foobar, and libbar.a somewhere in the build directory of foobar, so it is impossible to use the carefully home-made bar-config.cmake

 QiBuild to the rescue!
 ----------------------